A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Conclusion

-We have extended both our classical \emph{zbw} model and ZSM to the cases of free particles, particles in external fields, and classically interacting particles.
+We have extended our classical \emph{zbw} model and ZSM to the cases of free particles, particles in external fields, and classically interacting particles.
 Along the way, we have made explicit the beables of ZSM and suggested three possible approaches for parsing the beables into local vs. nonlocal types.
 In addition, we have given arguments for the plausibility of the \emph{zbw} hypothesis and suggested new lines of research that could be pursued from the foundation provided here.
 We have also reviewed and compared several other proposals for answering the Wallstrom criticism, arguing that ZSM is the most general and viable approach of all of them presently.

-We wish to emphasize, once more, that ZSM should not be viewed as a proposal for a fundamental physical theory of non-relativistic quantum phenomena; rather, it should be viewed as a provisional, phenomenological theory that provides the conceptual and mathematical scaffolding for an eventual physical theory of Nelson's ether (amended for ZSM), the \emph{zbw} particle, and the dynamical coupling between the two.
+We wish to emphasize once more that ZSM should not be viewed as a proposal for a fundamental physical theory of non-relativistic quantum phenomena; rather, it should be viewed as a provisional, phenomenological theory that provides the conceptual and mathematical scaffolding for an eventual physical theory of Nelson's ether (amended for ZSM), the \emph{zbw} particle, and the dynamical coupling between the two.

-In his 1994 paper \cite{Wallstrom1994}, Wallstrom wrote: ``There seems to be nothing within the particle-oriented world of stochastic mechanics which can lead to what is effectively a condition on the `wave function'.''
-We have shown, with the example of ZSM, that this claim can no longer be sustained for all formulations of stochastic mechanics.
+In his 1994 paper \cite{Wallstrom1994}, Wallstrom wrote: ``There seems to be nothing within the particle-oriented world of stochastic mechanics which can lead to what is effectively a condition on the `wave function'''.
+Given the example of ZSM, we would suggest that Wallstrom's claim can no longer be sustained for all formulations of stochastic mechanics.